-EU counter-propaganda efforts 'harm' relations, Russia says
+EU counter-propaganda 'harms' relations, Russia says

-Russia has warned the EU against promoting itself in what it regards as its neighbourhood, amid final preparations for an EU 'Eastern Partnership' summit with former Soviet states on Friday (24 November).
+Russia has warned the EU against promoting itself in what it sees as its neighbourhood, amid final preparations for an EU summit with former Soviet states.

-Andrey Kalin, the head of EU affairs in the Russian foreign ministry, delivered the message to Thomas Mayr-Harting, a senior diplomat in the EU foreign service, in two recent meetings in Brussels and in Moscow.
+Andrey Kelin, the head of EU affairs in the Russian foreign ministry, delivered the message to Thomas Mayr-Harting, a senior diplomat in the EU foreign service, in two recent meetings in Brussels and in Moscow.

 Thank you for reading EUobserver!